MinaProtocol/mina/docs/specs/consensus/README.md

 When we shift a window `[d1, d2, ..., d11]` in order to add in a new previous sub-window `d12`, we could evict the oldest sub-window `d1` by shifting down all of the other sub-windows.
 Unfortunately, shifting a list in a SNARK circuit is very expensive.

-It is more efficient (and also equivalent) to just replace the sub-window we wish to evict by overwritting it with the new sub-window, like this -- `[d12, d2, ..., d11]`.
+It is more efficient (and also equivalent) to just replace the sub-window we wish to evict by overwriting it with the new sub-window, like this -- `[d12, d2, ..., d11]`.
 (Recall from [Section 5.4.4](#544-window-density) that the calculation of the window density is order insensitive.)

 For example, given the window